 If you own a horse, you need to make sure it has a passport.
 All horses in the EU are required to have a valid passport, no matter their age or breed.
 The County Administrative Board is responsible for the supervision and we may require you to obtain a passport for your horse.
 If the horse does not have a passport, you may be prosecuted.

 The purpose of the passport is both to ensure that medications, and residues from medications, do not end up in our food products, and to support the efforts of limiting infection by serious infectious animal diseases.

-The breeder’s organizations issue the horse passports.
-If the horse dies, or are put down, you need to get the passport voided by contacting the breeder organization that issued your horse’s passport in the first place.
+The breeder’s organisations issue the horse passports.
+If the horse dies, or are put down, you need to get the passport voided by contacting the breeder organisation that issued your horse’s passport in the first place.